 Does your job entitle you to discounts on clothing, travel, computers, cars, or even a house?
-People in many professions enjoy employee discounts from the companies where they work.
+Aside from regular employee benefits, people in many professions enjoy employee discounts from the companies where they work.
 In some cases, other businesses offer discounts to show appreciation for people who provide a public service.
 Either way, these 10 jobs promise savings for those who take advantage.

 Government employees, including public educators, can purchase homes at half price through the Department of Housing and Urban Development's Good Neighbor Next Door program.
 The primary requirement is that they remain in the home for at least three years.
 Government workers have access to other exclusive discounts, including vacation deals.
 On the Government Vacation Rewards website, government workers (and military personnel) can book hotels, cruises, and rental cars at discounted rates.
-Federal, state, and local government employees get discounts on Apple products through the company's Military/Government Purchase Program -- $100 off the latest MacBook Pro, for example.
-The iPad Air, normally $499, is $479 for government workers.
+Federal, state, and local government employees get discounts on Apple products through the company's Military/Government Purchase Program reportedly of up 15 percent.
 Sprint reduces monthly phone service plans by 15 percent for government employees.

 Discounts for military personnel often extend to their families.
-Spouses and children can take advantage of discounted gym memberships and military appreciation days at 24 Hour Fitness, which waives the initiation fee and requires only the first and last month's dues.
+Spouses and children of eligible service members can take advantage of free memberships and respite child-care services at participating YMCAs.
 Military families also receive 20 percent off admission to Six Flags and free admission to SeaWorld parks, including Busch Gardens.
 No matter where you go, it's worth asking if there's a discount for veterans or active military.

 Most airlines offer employees and immediate family members free or deeply discounted airfare anywhere the airline travels.
-Delta Air Lines, for instance, offers free flights to hundreds of U.S. and international destinations for employees who pay a $50 annual fee.
+Delta Air Lines, for instance, offers employees free or dramatically discounted flights to hundreds of U.S. and international destinations.
 Even low-cost airline JetBlue offers employees free standby tickets (for seats that haven't been filled by paying customers).
 Flight attendants sometimes also receive buddy passes for friends and family.

 People who work for car companies and dealers typically receive discounts or preferential pricing on cars.
 CarMax offers employees and their immediate families a hefty $500 discount on a new car and covers the cost of a used car up to $3,000.
 Honda and Toyota feature employee lease and purchase programs as part of their benefits packages.